pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 .. automethod:: isotp.TransportLayer.reset
 .. automethod:: isotp.TransportLayer.process
 .. automethod:: isotp.TransportLayer.sleep_time
+.. automethod:: isotp.TransportLayer.set_sleep_timing

-The unthreaded transport layer object used in the isotp module v1.x is still accessible un the name :class:`isotp.TransportLayerLogic<isotp.TransportLayerLogic>`.
+.. note:: The unthreaded transport layer object used in the isotp module v1.x is still accessible under the name :class:`isotp.TransportLayerLogic<isotp.TransportLayerLogic>`.
     The :class:`isotp.TransportLayer<isotp.TransportLayer>` object is an extension of it that can spawn a thread and calls methods that are were to be called by the user.

+    See :ref:`Backward Compatibility<backward_compatibility>`

 ---------